cyishere/zhouzhou-rocks/src/pages/posts/notebook-of-screenplay-structure.md

 It appears to be a five-act structure, so I dubbed it five parts.
 BFA taught me.

 The professor always emphasized that the climax MUST pay off the entanglements.
 Quite conducive.

+I used the above structures to write some screenplays, and they were efficient, especially when I didn't know where to begin or how to move the story forward.
+They are tools that assist me in standing.

+But, at times, I can feel hemmed in by all that, so understanding when to use them and when to ignore them is critical.